Zaïko Langa Langa: FESTAC 77 participation and tenth anniversary

-After brief stint, Belobi signs his comeback with Zaïko Langa Langa with the release of the single "Sangela".
-Upon his return, he plays alternately with Pablo.
-Boziana also garners recognition with the release of his critically acclaimed hit singles, including "Diana Ya Mama", "Bibichana" and "Toutou".
+Upon his return, Belobi released the single "Sangela", marking his comeback with the group.
+He plays alternately with Pablo.
+Boziana also garners recognition with the release of his hit singles "Diana Ya Mama", "Bibichana" and "Toutou".
+According to co-founder Henri Mongombe, he was living in Europe at the time and later learned from band members that, following discussions among the founders, D.V.
+Moanda allegedly amended the group's statutes after the other three founders had left.
+These changes reportedly recognized Moanda as the sole founder and registered the band's name as his exclusive trademark.

 In early 1978, Zaïko Langa Langa recorded several songs at the RENAPEC studio in Kinshasa.
 These songs were released as standalone songs throughout the year, including "Pacha Labaran", "Mystère", "Likamuisi" and "Belingo" (a new version of "Ndendeli").
 In mid-1978, Zaïko Langa Langa had made its first European tour, accompanied by a JMPR delegation.

 Teddy Sukami created an offshoot band called Les Casques Bleus.
 The band lineup had included Lengi-Lenga and Yenga Yenga Junior.
-The latter joins the group Zaïko Langa Langa as Likinga's understudy, since they have extremely similar voices.
+The latter joins the band as Likinga's understudy, since they have extremely similar voices.
 Sukami released the song "Bongo Bouger" with this group in June 1978.
 The single was certified gold by SONECA.
 Zaïko Langa Langa recorded N'Yoka Longo's hit "Sentiment Awa" for the first time towards the end of the year.
 Evoloko Jocker rejoined the band after the failure of Isifi Lokole.
 In December 1979, Zaïko Langa Langa celebrated 10 years of existence.
-In early 1980, a concert commemorating the tenth anniversary took place at the Palais du Peuple in Kinshasa.
+In March 1980, the group marked its tenth anniversary with a ten-day celebration featuring guest performances by fellow major Kinshasa bands.